Sway back posture – a leading poor posture type causing back pain

 Following the arched back posture and the flat back posture, the third most common incorrect posture leading to low back pain is the sway back posture.
 In this article, our principal physiotherapist and spinal specialist Sylvia Ho explains more about the sway back posture and how you can relieve low back pain.

-Sway back posture
+What is Sway back posture?

 The sway back posture — casually known as the ‘lazy posture’, is identified by shoulders and chest leaning backwards, with hips turned in and pelvis and chin thrust forward.

 This posture is usually due to a lack of support for the hips and pelvis, hinging at the back, thereby applying immense pressure on the lower back, leading to pain.
 Weak abdominal muscles also contribute to the problem, as these muscles function to bring the upper body forward.

 Those with weak buttocks, quads and lower abdominal muscles; people who adopt this posture often find themselves needing additional external support, such as a wall or other grounded objects to lean against.
 The sway back posture is almost the antithesis to the flat back posture.